Prezent/prezent-grid/doc/define-grids.md

 ## Extending a grid type

 Grids can be extended in much the same way as column types or Symfony form types.
-Simply overide the `getParent` method to set the name of the parent grid type.
-The example below extends the MyGrid type to add an extra action:
+Simply overide the `getParent` method to set the class name of the parent grid type.
+The example below extends the `MyGridType` to add an extra action:

 ```php
 <?php